GCuser99/tbFileSysTools/README.md

 Next
 ```

-`File` and `Folder` objects are **live**: every property read re-stats the path, so values are never stale — and a deleted file raises rather than reporting fossils.
+`File` and `Folder` objects are **live**: every property read re-stats the path, so values are never stale — and a deleted file raises rather than reporting stale values.
 The trade-off is that each property read costs a round trip, so hoist values out of tight loops.

 `Folder.Files` and `Folder.SubFolders` return a **snapshot** of the membership.
 The objects inside are live; the list is not.